kavonrtep/bioinformatics/docs/chip_seq_analysis.md

 **ChIP-Seq Analysis of CENH3 in *Pisum sativum* Using Galaxy**

-**Objective:**
+In this exercise, you will analyze ChIP-seq data from Pisum sativum (garden pea) to study centromere locations.
+Pisum sativum has metapolycentric chromosomes, which means it has multiple centromeric regions on a single chromosome.
+Your task is to identify these regions associated with the centromere-specific histone H3 variant CENH3.

+You will compare the identified CENH3-associated regions with existing gene annotations and tandem repeat sequences.
+This comparison aims to provide an understanding of the structural organization of the pea genome, particularly how centromeric regions relate to gene distribution and repetitive DNA elements.

-Map ChIP and Input sequences to a genome assembly to identify CENH3-associated regions.
+Your task will be to map ChIP and Input sequences to a genome assembly to identify CENH3-associated regions.
 Explore the types of sequences associated with CENH3 regions in *Pisum sativum* and investigate their characteristics.

 ---